petekinnecom/test_launcher/README.md

 #=> cd /path/to/inline_gem && ruby -I test test/thing_test.rb
 ```

 You don't have to run Test Launcher from the root of your project either.
-It will figure things out.
+It will figure things out, even when using the `--all` flag!

 ### Spring preloader